Q: Who is this course designed for?

 NB: Travel costs shall be added for onsite training outside of a 50km radius of Brisbane CBD.

-This unit involves the skills and knowledge required to ensure workplace compliance with chain of responsibility policies and procedures in a supervisory role in relation to heavy vehicle laws and regulations.
+This unit involves the skills and knowledge required to identify, apply and follow chain of responsibility policies and procedures in a supervisory role in relation to heavy vehicles.

-It includes explaining the chain of responsibility features in the Heavy Vehicle National Law (HVNL) and regulations or applicable state/territory law and regulations.
+It includes explaining the chain of responsibility features and administering the requirements in the Heavy Vehicle National Law (HVNL) and regulations or applicable state/territory law and regulations.
 It also involves administering and monitoring chain of responsibility workplace policies and procedures, and identifying and reporting chain of responsibility breaches.

 No licensing, legislative or certification requirements apply to this unit at the time of publication.

 Assessment must occur in workplace operational situations where it is appropriate to do so; where this is not appropriate, assessment must occur in simulated workplace operational situations that replicate workplace conditions.

 Online assessment is not suitable for final assessment of this unit of competency.

 Knowledge Evidence Requirements